-165 So far we focused the synoptic discussion on the landfall of the cold and warm fronts, and orographic impacts on the warm sector.
-In the following, we shift focus towards the remaining front front structure, the bent-back front, and its evolution in tandem with the warm-air seclusion.
+So far we have focused the synoptic discussion on the landfall of the cold and warm fronts and orographic impacts on the warm sector.
+In the following, we shift focus towards the remaining frontal structure, the bent-back front, and its evolution in tandem with the warm-air seclusion.

-At 09 UTC, the warm-air seclusion is fully cut off from the warm sector at 850hPa (Fig. 2g, h).
-The warm sector is located entirely on the eastern side of the Scandes, and covers the southern part of Scandinavia (Fig 2g, h).
-At 700hPa, however, the 170 warm-air seclusion is still largely connected with the warm sector, although the warm-air seclusion is now associated with a separate θ_e maximum close to the bent-back front (Fig. 6a).
-At 925 hPa, the Scandes separate the warm sector to the south from the warm-seclusion to the north (Fig. 6b).
+At 09:00 UTC, the warm-air seclusion is fully cut-off from the warm sector at 850 hPa (Fig. 2g, h).
+The warm sector is located entirely on the eastern side of the Scandes and covers the southern part of Scandinavia (Fig. 2g, h).
+At 700 hPa, however, the warm-air seclusion is still largely connected with the warm sector, although the warm-air seclusion is now associated with a separate θ_e maximum close to the bentback front (Fig. 6a).
+At 925 hPa, the Scandes separate the warm sector to the south from the warm seclusion to the north (Fig. 6b).

 With the formation of the warm-air seclusion, the cloud cover in the cyclone core starts to change.
-At 0300 UTC, the cyclone core is covered by low-level clouds, and partly even cloud-free.
-From 0430 UTC onward, the cyclone core is increasingly

-175 covered by spots of high-top convective clouds (Fig. 5c-e).
+At 03:00 UTC, the cyclone core is covered by low-level clouds and is even partly cloud-free.
+From 04:30 UTC onward, the cyclone core is increasingly covered by spots of high-top convective clouds (Fig. 5c-e).
 The temporal correlation with the formation of the warm-air seclusion suggests that the onset of the convective activity in the cyclone core is dynamically linked with the cut-off of the seclusion from its warm sector.
-At 0730 UTC most of the warm-air seclusion is covered by patchy high clouds (Fig. 5e).
+At 07:30 UTC most of the warm-air seclusion is covered by patchy high clouds (Fig. 5e).

-From 00 UTC to 09 UTC, the bent-back front continuously changes orientation.
-At 00 UTC the tip of the bent-back front points to the southwest, at 06 UTC to the south, and at 09 UTC to the southeast.
-The change of orientation is particularly pronounced between 06 UTC and 09 UTC, while the tip of the bent-back front is rapidly approaching the coast line.
-Between 09 UTC and 12 UTC, the bent-back front makes landfall and its orientation stops changing.
-Thus, the low-level jet associated with the bent-back front impinges on the coast line almost perpendicularly (Fig. 3d).
+From 00:00 to 09:00 UTC, the bent-back front continuously changes orientation.
+At 00:00 UTC the tip of the bentback front points to the southwest, at 06:00 UTC to the south, and at 09:00 UTC to the southeast.
+The change of orientation is particularly pronounced between 06:00 and 09:00 UTC, while the tip of the bent-back front is rapidly approaching the coastline.
+Between 09:00 and 12:00 UTC, the bent-back front makes landfall and its orientation stops changing.
+Thus, the low-level jet associated with the bent-back front impinges on the coastline almost perpendicularly (Fig. 3d).

-The following hours are characterised by a rapid decay of the warm-core seclusion (not shown).
-The weakening cyclone core crosses the Scandes between 15 and 18 UTC at around 65°N, where the Scandes are lower than further south.
-Together with the cyclone core, parts of the warm-air seclusion cross the Scandes, but in this process the temperature gradient along the bent-back front weakens, and no longer qualifies as a front following our definition.
+The following hours are characterized by a rapid decay of the warm-core seclusion (not shown).
+The weakening cyclone core crosses the Scandes between 15:00 and 18:00 UTC at around 65° N, where the Scandes are lower than further south.
+Together with the cyclone core, parts of the warm-air seclusion cross the Scandes, but in this process the temperature gradient along the bent-back front weakens and no longer qualifies as a front following our definition.

-Assessing the WRF Control simulation 3.4
+3.4 Assessing the WRF Control simulation

 Overall, WRF reproduces the synoptic evolution of the New Year's Day Storm well compared to the NORA10 reanalyses and the satellite imagery (Figs. 2, 4, 5).
-As indicated in the discussion of the synoptic evolution, there are however more or less

-190 subtle differences between NORA10 and WRF.
-Conceptually, the most prominent difference concerns the dynamics of the flow in the lee of the Scandes, off the Norwegian coast line between Svinøy and Trondheim at 06 and 09 UTC (blue circles in Fig. 4e.f).
+As indicated in the discussion of the synoptic evolution, there are however more or less subtle differences between NORA10 and WRF.
+Conceptually, the most prominent difference concerns the dynamics of the flow off the Norwegian coastline between Svinøy and Trondheim at 06:00 and 09:00 UTC (blue circles in Fig. 4e, f).
 Here, WRF simulates a coherent region of descent which might be indicative of a foehn event, while the NORA10 hindcasts exhibit patchy up- and downdrafts indicative of convective activity.